 High contrast

-You can use an online tool, like Contrast Checker, to ensure your page, font, and button colors have an appropriate contrast.
+Use an online tool, such as WebAIM's or Contrast Checker, to ensure that the colors of your pages, fonts, and buttons have appropriate contrast.
 Note that font size affects contrast, measuring at above and below 18pt fonts.
-You can also use this site to view how your site looks with graytones.
+You can also view how your site looks with grayscales.

 Sites with accessibility information and guidance